Skip to content

 Once the workload cluster is deploying, the Ingress controller will be installed and a router named router-default will be created in the openshift-ingress namespace.

 You'll need to update your DNS with the external IP of that router so Ingress (and dependent operators like console) can work.
-You can run this command to get the external IP:

 Scaling an existing NodePool